IGwenQin/Object-Tracking/README.md

 1. Overview: Detect, track and count swimming fishes in the water
 2. Object: Swimming fish in the tank
 3. Grade Items: Accuracy and processing time of counting fish
-Note:
--There are five types of fish.
+-Note: There are five types of fish.
+They are Medaka, Kingfish (black), Small gold (red), Small gold (black) and Eyeball.
-1. Fish number 1: Medaka
-2. Fish number 2: Kingfish (black)
-3. Fish number 3: Small gold (red)
-4. Fish number 4: Small gold (black)
-5. Fish number 5: Eyeball

 # Installation
 Clone this project and open with Unity.